ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## OAuth Parameters CBOR Mappings Registry ## {#iana-oauth-cbor-mappings}

-IANA is asked to add the following entries to the "OAuth Parameters CBOR Mappings" following the procedure specified in {{RFC9200}}.
+IANA is asked to add the following entry to the "OAuth Parameters CBOR Mappings" registry, following the procedure specified in {{RFC9200}}.

 * Name: "edhoc_info"
 * CBOR Key: TBD